mrAlakija/mrAlakija.github.io/_pages/portfolio.md

 author_profile: true
 ---

-This portfolio is a compilation of several projects which I have carried out. created for data analysis or for exploration of machine learning algorithms.
-A separate category is for separate projects.
+This portfolio is a compilation of several (Personal and hosted) Data Science and Business Inteligence projects which I have carried out.
+Technologies are separated by category.

 ---